Think of something you love to do.

 Anytime you’re feeling down and discouraged about learning French, swing by Just French It.
 Before you know it, you’ll be laughing and ready to jump back into your studies.

 So don’t hesitate to add some or all of these French learning video resources to your routine.
-Learning French with videos can be your new favorite habit!
+Once you start to learn French with videos it might just become your new favorite habit!

 Elisabeth Cook is a freelance writer and lifelong language learner who blogs about books at Lit All Over.